Atrayus O. Goode, President & CEO

 Atrayus is the recipient of numerous awards and accolades, including the UNC Harvey E. Beech Outstanding Young Alumni Award and the North Carolina Governor’s Medallion Award for Volunteer Service, the state’s highest award for volunteer service.
 He has also been featured on various media platforms, including StoryCorps and TED.

-An active member of the community, Atrayus is an Ambassador of the 100 Black Men of Triangle East, Co-Chair of My Brother’s and Sister’s Keeper (MBSK) Orange County, and a Member of the National Public Policy Committee of the 100 Black Men of America.
-Atrayus holds a Master of Science in Organization Development from the American University School of Public Affairs in Washington, DC and B.A. in Communication Studies from the University of North Carolina at Chapel Hill.
+An active member of the community, Atrayus is an Ambassador of the 100 Black Men of Triangle East, Co-Chair of the MENTOR National Committee on Racial Equity (CORE), and a Member of the National Public Policy Committee of the 100 Black Men of America.
+Atrayus holds a Master of Science in Organization Development from the American University School of Public Affairs in Washington, D.C. and a B.A. in Communication Studies from the University of North Carolina at Chapel Hill.

 He resides in Durham, North Carolina and is the proud father of Everette Rose, 9.

 Charmaine Grafton serves as the Chief of Staff at MENTOR North Carolina, bringing over 15 years of administrative experience to the table with expertise in scheduling and project coordination.
 Working closely with the President & CEO and Senior Leadership team, she provides logistical support in organizing board committees, scheduling meetings, hosting administrative trainings, and other critical functions to ensure smooth workflow, internally and externally.

 An entrepreneur and a SURVIVOR, Charmaine is author of YOU WIN: A Simple Guide to Overcome Devastation & Walk into Your Destiny.
 In a society that constantly shames victims for the role they play in abuse, Charmaine hopes to connect with and champion other women who are on their own journeys.